Onigiri, The Popular Japanese Rice Ball Snack

 Onigiri are easy to make and eat with one’s hands, just like sandwiches are in Western countries.
 Traditionally, onigiri are filled with pickled umeboshi (plum), salted salmon, or any other salty ingredient as a natural preservative.

 Because of the popularity of onigiri in Japan, most convenience stores stock their onigiri with various fillings and flavors.
 Nowadays, onigiri are also found in many convenience stores in Hong Kong, mainland China, Taiwan, South Korea, Switzerland, and even parts of California.

 Despite common misconceptions, onigiri is not a form of sushi.
-Onigiri is made with plain rice, while sushi is made of rice with vinegar, sugar and salt.
-Onigiri makes rice portable and easy to eat as well as preserving it, while sushi originated as a way of preserving fish.
+Onigiri is made with plain rice, while sushi is made of rice cooked with vinegar, sugar and salt.
+Onigiri makes rice portable and easy to eat while preserving it, while sushi originated as a way of preserving fish.